LegolasVzla/python-pubsub-postgresql-redis/pyPubSubPostgreSqlRedis/READMED.md

 	[formatter_sampleFormatter]
 	format=%(asctime)s - %(levelname)s - %(message)s

 And that's it.
+Now you can execute the pubSub.py file:

+	python pubSub.py

-In this example you could find the basic logic for this kind of architecture.
+In this example you could find the basic logic for this kind of architecture, **Publish–subscribe patter**.

 Also in case of redis failure (e.g. Lost data in redis), you can execute "redisResetLoad.py3" to get all the information from postgres, and then, store again in redis.